 - In a printed report, keep page numbers and other reference text such as section titles in the same place on every page.

 - In a Web report, provide persistent navigation links for the main headings and keep them in the same position on each page.

-Format Charts and Graphs To Be Attractive and Easy to Understand
+Tip 5.
+Format Charts and Graphs To Be Attractive and Easy To Understand

 Comparison charts and bar graphs can be intimidating.
 You can use formatting features to help make these data displays cleaner and more readable.

 - Keep the layout clean and uncluttered.
 Allow enough space so that the display doesn’t look crowded and the type size can stay large enough for easy reading.
 If you are creating a paper report, don’t squeeze the information into a predetermined length but make it as long as it needs to be.

 - Put your legend and other crucial reference material in a prominent place (such as the top left of the chart).

 - To clearly define the columns of a rows-and-columns chart, use left justification and maintain strong alignments.
 Then you can de-clutter the layout by removing vertical lines between the columns (you won’t need them).